maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 ## Task 2:
 > A customer complains that his application is not running on the server and that he cannot connect to it.
 Try to figure out why and fix it as follows

 - After this problem has occurred, I could not connect to the EC2 instance via SSM.
-I used an AWS EC2 feature and displayed and instance screenshot.
+I used an AWS EC2 feature and displayed an instance screenshot.

 ![Instance screenshot](./docs/opts-screenshots/instance-screenshot.png)

 - The root account was disabled and I could not log in into account.
 - To find the origin of this problem, I needed the access to the instance disk.
-- So I created a snapshot of the instance disk via AWS console, created a new value using this snapshot.
+- So I created a snapshot of the instance disk via AWS console and created a new value using this snapshot.
 - Then I have created a new EC2 instance (in the same AZ used by the damaged instance) using the new volume.
 After mounting the new volume to the new EC2 instance's FS, I was trying to find what was causing the problem.
 - It turned out, that the problem was in the `etc/fstub` file.
-- The content of this file was
+- The content of the file was
 ```
 UUID=b1e84820-06b0-4d3b-9b5d-edd836bd5895 / xfs defaults,noatime 1 1
 UUID=b1e84820-06b0-4d3b-9b5d-edd836bd5895 / xfs defaults,noatime 1 1